cle-loubiere/battleship/README.md

 # Battleship game

-Scala project made for learning functionnal programming.
+Scala project made for learning functional programming.
 The goal is to create a battleship game which can be played against an AI or against another player.

 # Prerequisites